-Cutting out the middleman – a marketing approach to applying for direct supply teaching work in schools
+Cutting out the middleman – a marketing approach to applying for direct supply teaching work in schools.
+Part of the Alternatives to Agencies (A2A) toolkit.

 This toolkit contains briefing and support materials for NEU branches and districts which will help you pursue improvements for NEU supply members.